 On this page we’ll explain the basics of satellite solar panels, how to find the perfect power match for your satellite, which questions to address when dimensioning your satellite solar panels and the Sparkwing off-the-shelf solar panel approach!

-There are no fuel stops in space (yet).
+There are no power sockets in space (yet).
 Satellites need power to operate once they are launched.
 Just like with your mobile phone, no power means no activity.

 The more surface a satellite solar panel has, the more sunlight it catches and thus the more electrical power it generates.
-In order to fit a satellite in a launcher, solar panels have to be folded together ('stowed') to the side of that satellite.
-Once the launcher has reached the desired orbit, the satellite is released and the solar panels are opened ('deployed').
+In order to fit a satellite in a launcher, solar panels are folded together (‘stowed’) to the side of that satellite.
+Once the launcher has reached the desired orbit, the satellite is released and the solar panels are opened (‘deployed’).
+Once the solar panels are deployed, the satellite has wings!

 To get the right solar panels for your satellite, you need to consider the following: